-OSBA supports the role of ESDs to assist school districts in achieving Oregon's educational goals by providing equitable, high-quality, cost-effective, locally-responsive educational services on a regional basis.
+OSBA supports the role of ESDs to serve school districts in achieving Oregon's educational goals by providing equitable, high-quality, cost-effective, locally responsive educational services on a regional basis.

 2.4 Curriculum, Technology and Online Education

-OSBA supports providing a well-rounded and rigorous curriculum for all students, including opportunities for music, art, PE, world languages, STEM, career and technical education and co-curricular activities.
+OSBA supports curriculum-related decisions made at the district level that provide a well-rounded and rigorous curriculum for all students, including opportunities for music, art, physical education, world languages, STEAM, career and technical education, and co-curricular activities.

-OSBA supports the use of English Language Learner and dual language immersion programs as a viable way to provide needed supports for emerging bilingual speakers.
+OSBA supports the use of English Language Learner and dual-language immersion programs as viable instructional strategies needed to support emerging bilingual speakers and increase student achievement.

-OSBA supports increasing access to technology to enhance and support curriculum delivery and promote greater student achievement.
+OSBA supports increasing access to technology to enhance and support instruction and promote greater student achievement.

-OSBA supports locally developed alternative education programs as a tool to address the varied educational needs of students.
-OSBA supports state level funding to support and improve the technology infrastructure available to school districts and ESDs.
+OSBA supports state-level funding to support and improve the technology infrastructure available to school districts and ESDs.